viclortz/omega_wifi_bootstrap/README.md

 may be needed for the provisioning server to determine the appropriate PremisesWiFi configuration.
 The provisioning server in this case uses the appKey to encrypt that configuration.
-In this second approach, the mobile app is able to configure those settings on the Omega without knowing the Premises WiFi credentials.
+In this second approach, the mobile app is able to configure the settings on the IoT Device without knowing the Premises WiFi credentials.
 In this release, this latter approach is used.
-It is an approach more suitable for enterprise deployments.
+It is an approach mainly suitable for enterprise deployments.

-For the sake of simplicity in the initial release, the crypto on the mobile app side is performed in Javascript using the crypto module.
+For the sake of simplicity in the initial release, the crypto on the mobile app side is performed in Javascript using the standard crypto module.
 A better approach would be to use native code to generate keys or perform other crypto operations.